Japan's Cultural Code Words

-Japan's Cultural Code Words is a study of Japanese society through the understanding of the key terms and concepts that define their attitudes and behaviors.
+offers a study of Japanese society through analysis of key terms and concepts that define Japanese attitudes and behaviors.

-The best and fastest way to an understanding of the traditional and emotional side of Japanese attitudes and behavior is through their "business and cultural code words"—key terms that reveal, in depth, their psychology and philosophy.
-In 234 essays, arranged alphabetically from "Ageashi
+The best and fastest way to an understanding of the traditional, emotional side of Japanese attitudes and behavior is through their "business and cultural code words"--key terms that reveal, in depth, their psychology and philosophy.
+The book features 233 essays, arranged alphabetically from "Ageashi

 has been involved with Japan, China, and Korea since the late 1940s as a member of a U.S. intelligence agency, student, trade journalist, editor, and author working out of Tokyo, Seoul, Hong Kong, and Singapore.
 He is a graduate of Jochi University in Tokyo and The American Institute for Foreign Trade (now Thunderbird: The School of Global Management).
 His 70-plus books include Instant Japanese, Business Guide to Japan,